SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 No matter how this is done though, the verify process needs to be significantly adapted so it doesn't care about the rest of the flash.

 ### Brain teaser inspired by above
 Writing over flash twice will result in bitwise and of the two.
 What's interesting about this is that you can even look at the start and it doesn't immediately look scary, particularly if neither was compiled with -mrelax, though close examination of the vectors will reveal that all is not well.
-You know that on a part with >8k flash without -mrelex every other word in the vector table is supposed to be `0x940C` (`0C94` in the order it's stored in flash - AVR is little endian), worth -mrelax it will almost always be alternating `0xC___` (`__C_` in the hex file) and `0x0000` and on smaller flash parts, they use 1-word vectors and so there's no scattering of NOOPs, just a bunch of  `0xC___` in a row at the start before program starts.
+You know that on a part with >8k flash without -mrelex every other word in the vector table is supposed to be `0x940C` (`0C94` in the order it's stored in flash - AVR is little endian), wiorth -mrelax it will almost always be alternating `0xC___` (`__C_` in the hex file) and `0x0000` and on smaller flash parts, they use 1-word vectors and so there's no scattering of NOOPs, just a bunch of  `0xC___` in a row at the start before program starts.
 You can see how AND would leave most of that intact.
 But you could still see that the rest od the values were different.
 What would be the give-away within the vector table?

 It turns out there's a lot of order there, and the result will be basically guaranteed to be obviously invalid.
 Other bitwise operators are also obvious.
 The rest of the file has far more entropy, and it won't be as obvious